jlsajfj/state-purity/README.md

 - Masturbated to a picture or video
 - Been caught masturbating
 - Gone through the motions of intercourse while fully dressed
-- Undressed or been undressed by a member of the perferred sex
+- Undressed or been undressed by a member of the preferred sex
-- Showered with a member of the perferred sex
+- Showered with a member of the preferred sex
 - Fondled or had your butt cheeks fondled
 - Fondled or had your breasts fondled
 - Fondled or had your genitals fondled